Categories

 Fashion is an ever-changing entity, fluid and dynamic in its nature.
 Over the decades, the runway trends in Paris, Milan, and New York would take months to translate into wearable pieces available at local boutiques.
 This leisurely pace, however, dramatically shifted with the emergence of “fast fashion”.

 The term “fast fashion” finds its origin in the swift design-to-retail process, where brands quickly produce apparel in response to the latest fashion week trends.
 This rapid cycle ensures that consumers can buy trendy outfits only weeks after professional models showcase them on the catwalks.
 Household brand names like Zara, H&M, and Forever 21 are pioneers in this domain.
-Their business models emphasize rapid turnover of stock, with new items introduced to stores multiple times a month – a stark contrast to the traditional seasonal releases.
+Their business models emphasise rapid turnover of stock, with new items introduced to stores multiple times a month – a stark contrast to the traditional seasonal releases.

 But what’s the secret behind this meteoric rise?
 First and foremost, affordability.
 Fast fashion outlets have made it possible for everyday consumers to access styles and trends that were once exclusive to the elite.
-This democratization of fashion has expanded its reach, allowing everyone to express themselves through their attire without burning a hole in their pocket.
+This democratisation of fashion has expanded its reach, allowing everyone to express themselves through their attire without burning a hole in their pocket.

 Secondly, the thrill of ‘newness’.
 In a world driven by social media, where repeating outfits can sometimes be seen as a faux pas, fast fashion offers a constant influx of novel items, catering to the modern consumer’s appetite for variety.